-For more information about toxic plants, indoors and out doors, consult the excellent Dog Trust pdf leaflet available and for cats, the dangerous outdoor plant leaflet for cats and the SAFE outdoor plants leaflet for cats.
+For more information about toxic plants, indoors and outdoors, consult the excellent Dog Trust pdf leaflet available for cats, the dangerous outdoor plant leaflet for cats the SAFE outdoor plants leaflet for cats.

-Plantlife the wildlife plant conservation charity have been lobbying for years to change our ways of thinking where the UK has been estimated to have lost 97% of its wildflower meadows in less than a century.
-Their focus being on increasing awareness and planting not just on pieces of unused land, but roadside verges and coastal dune regions.
+Plantlife the wildlife plant conservation charity has been lobbying for years to change our ways of thinking where the UK has been estimated to have lost 97% of its wildflower meadows in less than a century.
+Their focus is on increasing awareness and planting not just on pieces of unused land, but roadside verges and coastal dune regions.

 Council parks and gardens have been piloting up and down the country, leaving parts of parks ‘untidy’, seeing what effect it has, and importantly another factor, the cost savings involved with less need to summer grass cut.